jonnylin13/perion/README.md

 # `titan`

 Named after the first private server I've ever played, `titan` is a library of Node.js modules that helps bring MapleStory private server development to a larger audience.
+Everything is tested to a certain spec (I call it the `OdinMS` spec), and everything is modular so only use the packages you need!

 # Overview